Pearnel Charles: 1990 Spy Scandal and the "Gang of Five" Rebellion

+Legal Challenge: Charles v.
+Golding (1991)

+Charles challenged the party's central executive in the landmark lawsuit Pearnel Charles v.
+Bruce Golding and Ryan Peralto (1991), following an October 1990 letter delivered by Golding that stripped Charles of his approved candidate status.
+Presided over by Justice Chester Orr and later reaching the Court of Appeal (Bruce Golding v.
+Pearnel Charles), the case set a historic precedent regarding judicial review over the internal rules of political organizations.

 Personal life

-His daughter Patrece Charles King is a public health consultant and Counselling Psychologist, and also ran as the JLP candidate in East St Thomas in the 2011 election.
-His son Pearnel Patroe Charles Jr. serves the people of Jamaica as a Senator and the Minister of State in the Ministry of National Security.
+His daughter Patrece Charles-Freeman is a public health consultant and Counselling Psychologist, and also ran as the JLP candidate in East St Thomas in the 2011 election.
+His son Pearnel Patroe Charles Jr. serves the people of Jamaica as the member of parliament for Clarendon South Eastern and the Minister of Labour and Social Security.